BenFictional/dmd-300-sp20/video-production.md

 Depending on the type of project, you may need more or fewer steps than what are listed here.

 **Note:** For most projects, you will need access to high-end video and audio equipment, though a lofi aesthetic or concept realted to everyday devices could work well with phone cameras.
+Smartphone cameras limit you to very wide angle lenses, but filmakers like Stephen Soderbergh have shot feature films with them!

 1. **Reccommended Gear**

-   * DSLR camera — greater [depth of field](https://digital-photography-school.com/understanding-depth-field-beginners/) control than a camcorder.
+   * DSLR camera — greater [depth of field](https://digital-photography-school.com/understanding-depth-field-beginners/) and lens customization than a camcorder.
    * Tripod — Required for most professional video work.

+   * [Smartphone tripod](https://www.amazon.com/Joby-GripTight-Smartphone-Action-Flexible/dp/B075M7MK35) — If shooting with a phone, you can still get a tripod!

    * Shotgun \(hypercardiod microphone\) — Best for directional recording if your subject is speaking; Rode makes good ones for DSLR cameras.

    * Lighting: a [reflector board](https://www.bhphotovideo.com/c/product/1016048-REG/raya_cr_51_42_5_in_1_collapsible_reflector_disc.html) or piece of white foamcore can reflect light towards your subject, but electric lights on stands are best for stationary indoor photography.

 2. **Synopsis**

    * write a short synopsis of the video work.

 3. **Storyboarding**
    * [Storyboarder App](https://wonderunit.com/storyboarder/)
    * [Storyboarding for film and animation](https://www.youtube.com/watch?v=RQsvhq28sOI)